Senior Vice President of Worldwide Services Sales

 Read Full Bio

 Carla Piñeyro Sublett is a sales and marketing executive at Dell with a passion for making an impact in the community.
 She is currently the Executive Director of marketing for Latin America, where she and her organization drive all facets of marketing in the region, from demand generation to overall brand health.
-In the spring of 2013 the organization launched a year-long brand campaign in Brazil focused on driving awareness around Dell’s expanded solutions portfolio.
+In the spring of 2014 the organization launched a year-long brand campaign in Mexico focused on driving awareness around Dell’s expanded solutions portfolio.
 The effort has driven share growth and significant brand awareness gains to date.

 Prior to this role she had responsibility for the Americas internal sales organization which helped achieve over 4B in annual sales.
 During her tenure, the organization underwent a significant transformation contributing to productivity growth, profitability gains and global best practices.
 In addition to this, she also started a fitness group across North America, Thrive, which focused on helping promote networking through exercise among team members.
 As a result, several participants experienced life altering weight loss and lifestyle changes.
 Carla has held a variety of roles at Dell over the course of the last 14 years, working with customers around the globe and in every major segment.